alexdwagner/pvcomputerrepairsite/index.markdown

 *Serving the Pioneer Valley area.*

 We have 20+ years of combined experience fixing computers and smart devices.
 Former Apple Genius on staff.
-Mac and PC-friendly!
+Mac and PC-friendly.

 **Services:**